 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as those with cancer undergoing chemotherapy, those who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants may be particularly at risk from infections.
+Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants may be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
+The U.S. EPA/CDC atoosa Utility District Authority (CUDA) draws water from Yates Spring.
+CUDA's goal is to ensure our water is protected from contamination.
+CUDA has developed a source water assessment plan, which looks at different sources of pollution that could affect the Yates Spring.
+Some sources of pollution are electrical poles, transformers, stormwater runoff, agricultural fields, and petroleum pipelines.
+The source water assessment document is available for viewing at the Catoosa Utility District's main office at 1058 Old Mill Road, Ringgold, Georgia.
+If you would like to view this document, please call our main office at (706) 937-4121 before you visit so a member of our staff will be available to view the document with you and answer any questions you may have.
+CUDA takes all precautions to ensure your source water remains free of pollution.
+Both TAWC and EUD have also developed a source water assessment plan.

-The U.S. EPA/CDC (Centers for Disease Control and Prevention) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at (800) 426-4791 or http:// water.epa.gov/drink/ hotline.
+(Environmental Protection Agency/ Centers for Disease Control and Prevention) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline at (800) 426-4791 or http://water.epa.gov/ drink/hotline.